HL7/cql/input/pages/02-authorsguide.md

 INRResult > 5 or DischargedOnOverlapTherapy
 ----

 Note that all these operators are defined using three-valued logic, which is defined specifically to ensure that certain well-established relationships that hold in standard [.id]#Boolean# (two-valued) logic also hold.
-The complete semantics for each operator are described in the <<09-b-cqlreference.adoc#logical-operators-3,Logical Operators>> section of link:09-b-cqlreference.html[Appendix B – CQL Reference].
+The complete semantics for each operator are described in the <<09-b-cqlreference.adoc#logical-operators-3,Logical Operators>> section of [Appendix B – CQL Reference](09-b-cqlreference.html).

 [.note-info]
 ____